openml/openml-python/docker/readme.md

  3. [Versions](#versions) help you identify which image to use.
  4. [Developer](#for-developers) information about the Docker image.

+*note:* each docker image is shipped with a readme, which you can read with:
+`docker run --entrypoint=/bin/cat openml/openml-python:TAG readme.md`

 ## Usage

 There are three main ways to use the image: running a pre-installed Python environment,